DATE

 The National Foundation for Infectious Diseases (NFID) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-NFID designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+NFID designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.